 The Story the Dutch, Manhattan, and the Spice Trade

-Today Run Island is “no one cares” and “New York City” is the financial capital of the world, but in 1674 dominating the Nutmeg market (not New York) meant being a world superpower.
-Generally this story would be “the story of the worst deal ever”, but in context, and considering the history of Dutch Americans and the United States’ current relationship with the Netherlands (which “is good”), we can say “it worked out alright for everyone.”The Nutmeg Wars | National Geographic.
+Today Run Island is virtually unknown while “New York City” is one of the great financial hubs of the world.
+However, in 1674, dominating the Nutmeg market (not New York) meant being a world superpower.
+This story might have been “the story of the worst deal ever,” but in context, and considering the history of Dutch Americans and the United States’ good current relationship with the Netherlands, we can say “it worked out alright for everyone.”The Nutmeg Wars | National Geographic.

 Important Aspects of the Nutmeg Story